qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

    repo sync

 .. note::
-   For the steps to set up environment and build software images, see :ref:`Build QIRP SDK image <section_gv3_czl_qbc_vinayjk_06-06-24-1402-32-392>`.
+   For the steps to set up the environment and build software images, see :ref:`Build QIRP SDK image <section_gv3_czl_qbc_vinayjk_06-06-24-1402-32-392>`.

 .. _section_jpw_mfk_ybc_vinayjk_07-04-24-2244-2-775:

-How to download layers for the real-time Linux build by using manifest release tag
+Download layers for the real-time Linux build by using manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download layers for the real-time Linux:

 .. note:: For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.